aardvarkpepper/2025-07-12-Lab-2/README.md

 ## Screenshots

+Long story short, everything works, including optional challenge.
+I tweaked code to demonstrate some functionality, then changed back so errors wouldn't constantly trigger (for Data Error and retryPromise).

 Note:  We were instructed to write fetchProductCatalog() and fetchProductReviews(productId: number).
 Rather than importing data separately, I used the return on fetchProductCatalog to invoke fetchProductReviews.
 In first screenshot, product reviews display after sales report.

 ![Screenshot of all API calls successful:](./allSuccess.png);